Slip and Fall Accident?

 What are the Time Limitations on Filing a Slip and Fall Claim?

 Georgia’s statute of limitations requires you to file a lawsuit for an injury-causing accident within two years after the incident occurred.
-There are limited exceptions to this time restrictions, so it is important to avoid delays.
+There are limited exceptions to this time restriction, so it is important to avoid delays.
 Besides the statute of limitations, there are additional reasons to take quick action after you’ve been injured.
 Physical evidence may deteriorate over time, as do witness recollections of what happened in your premises liability case.

 Are There Any Other Limitations on a Slip and Fall Case?